 The human brain has always been quite interested and speculative in predicting and decoding the mysteries related to the future.
-Same is true with dental and oral healthcare.
+The same is true with dental and oral healthcare.

-When we talk about the future of the dental world and how it will sail with the technology, The very first question arises on top of all is, What is the digital dentistry?
+When we talk about the future of the dental world and how it will sail with the technology, The very first question that arises on top of all is, What is digital dentistry?

 At the current stage, the dental and oral healthcare industry is in between a transition from traditional dental practices to digital dentistry.
 And this transition has proven quite smooth and productive so far with enhanced positive feedback from the patients globally.

 Advanced dental export(ADE) will emphasize some of the advanced digital mechanism that is already adopted and in practice as far as dentistry is concerned and few of them mentioned here;